lluminita/codeeve/README.md

 ```
 python manage.py migrate
 ```
-* make sure you install python3
+* for this project we will use python3

 **Contributing**
 * fork repo